 Areola size after a breast lift.

 The size of the areola is usually reduced in a breast lift, however the exact size cannot be guarantied , the size can be estimated.

 A good conversation with your Plastic Surgeon is needed to help determine the approximate size that you are aiming for as well as the breast size.

 Areolar size after breast lift

 Change or reduction in areolar size is a frequent request with a breast lift procedure.
-The size is a matter of taste and aesthetics as there is no one correct size for all.
+The size is a matter of taste and aesthetics, as there is no one correct size for all.
 The quarter size may be perfect for your breast and chest size, and photos which represent what you want will help your surgeon.
-Some breast lift patterns will have a more stable areolar diameter such as the vertical lift.
+Some breast lift patterns will have a more stable areolar diameter, such as the vertical lift.
 The around the nipple pattern tends to place the stress on the areola which can enlarge again over time.
-If a stable areolar size is important to you vertical lift is worth investing in.
+With a stable areolar and if size is important to you, a vertical lift is worth investing in.

 Best of luck,